SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 not uninitialized memory or deinitialized objects, and ensures that you work with that data in safe ways --- even in programs that run multiple pieces of code at the same time.
+Swift performs most of its safety checks while building your code, and in some cases performs additional checks while your code is running.

 ## Constants and Variables